 (b) the mediation services provided by approved mediation organizations.

-(2) The Principal Registrar must, as far as practicable, on request by a person who proposes to institute proceedings under this Act or by any other interested person, give the requesting person a document, prepared in accordance with the rules, setting out particulars of any mediation and arbitration facilities available in the Court and elsewhere.
+(2) The Principal Registrar must, as far as practicable, on request by a person who proposes to institute proceedings under this Act or by any other interested person, give the requesting person a document setting out particulars of any mediation and arbitration facilities available in the Court and elsewhere.

 (3) The legal practitioner (if any) of a person making a request under subsection (1) or (2) must ensure that, before an application is filed, the person receives the requested document.

 [Section 61 amended by No. 25 of 2002 s.
-40.]
+40; No. 35 of 2006 s.
+67.]

 62. Oath or affirmation by court or community mediator — FLA s.
 19K